x

 Are there Recommended Tolerance and Finish In the Hydroforming Process?

-Hydroforming can meet the aerospace standards of tolerance which are typically about 0.76 mm for sheet metals.
+Hydroforming can meet the aerospace standards of tolerance which are typically about 0.76 mm for hydroforming sheet metal forming process.

 This tolerance capability makes it applicable in almost all industries of application.